NxPKG/khulnasoft-docs/content/fundamentals/reference/cloudflare-ray-id.md

 ---
 pcx_content_type: reference
-title: Cloudflare Ray ID
+title: Khulnasoft Ray ID
 ---

-# Cloudflare Ray ID
+# Khulnasoft Ray ID

-A **Cloudflare Ray ID** is an identifier given to every request that goes through Cloudflare.
+A **Khulnasoft Ray ID** is an identifier given to every request that goes through Khulnasoft.

 Ray IDs are particularly useful when evaluating Security Events for patterns or false positives or more generally understanding your application traffic.